UglyWillDuckling/diamond-mine/Emerald/emerald/work/tickets/FEAT/QSL listing feature/develop CSV backyard export.md

 - [x] make a list of fields that need to be included
 - [x] check for dependencies 🔽
 - [ ] #task write test for backyard csv export 🧪
+- [x] #task ask for the location of the export button 🔼 ✅ 2025-01-15

 ### new route
 📔we also need to place a link to this somewhere
 - % should be under listings, qsl
 - should just output the CSV file